The Crow (novel): Characters

 Hem – Hem is Maerad's twelve-year-old brother, found in the middle of the desert by Maerad and her mentor, Cadvan.
 Hem and Saliman travelled South to stay safe, while Maerad and Cadvan travelled North to find the lost Treesong.

 Zelika – after watching her whole family perish at the hands of the Black Army, Zelika seeks revenge and escapes to Turbansk, where she first meets Hem.
 She quickly comes to trust him, and becomes a part of his perilous adventures.
 It is speculated that Zelika and Hem might have loved one another, but their time together is cut short when she attempts to rescue her brother, Nisrah.
 Hem discovers only much later that Zelika was killed by a Hull before she even entered the camp.
 She came from the House of Il Aran, in Baladh, but after Baladh was taken by the Black Army she escaped to Turbansk and that was when Hem found her.
 Zelika is Hem's age.

+Critical reception

+In The Age newspaper Cameron Woodhead noted: "The Pellinor series owes a large debt to Tolkien.
+Croggon is the kind of fantasy writer who wants you to see every blade of grass, and she has a highly immersive imagination.
+It might be derivative, but The Crow is ornate quest fantasy that fans of the genre will take to."

+A reviewer in Booklist magazine commented: "Lengthy, detailed, and increasingly compelling, the book broadens readers' vision of this alternate world and sets the stage for the final conflict."